bsdimp/freebsd-git-docs/mini-primer.md

 If you get stuck during the rebase, don't panic. git rebase --abort will take you back to a clean slate.
 It's important, though, to start with an unmodified tree.
+An aside: The above mentioned 'git reflog' comes in handy here, as it will have a list of all the (intermediate) commits that you can view or inspect or cherry-pick.

 For more on this topic,
 https://www.freecodecamp.org/news/the-ultimate-guide-to-git-merge-and-git-rebase/